Braves vs. Cubs Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in two games in a row.
-In his last five games he is hitting .444 with a double, a triple, a home run, four walks and four RBI.
+- Acuna has hit safely in three straight games.
+In his last five games he is hitting .474 with a double, a triple, a home run, four walks and five RBI.

 Acuna Recent Games